phalcon-orphanage/docs/en/application-micro.md

 $application->setService('router', $router, true);
 ```

-Setting up your routes using the [Phalcon\Mvc\Micro][mvc-micro] applications verb methods (`get`, `post`, etc.) is much easier than setting up a router object with relevant routes and then injecting it in the application.
+Setting up your routes using the [Phalcon\Mvc\Micro][mvc-micro] applications http methods (`get`, `post`, etc.) is much easier than setting up a router object with relevant routes and then injecting it in the application.
 Each method has its advantages and disadvantages.
 It all depends on the design and needs of your application.

 ### Rewrite Rules
 In order for routes to work, your web server needs to be configured with specific instructions.
 Please refer to the [webserver setup](webserver-setup) document for more information.